python/cpython/Doc/library/socket.rst

    Send the list of file descriptors *fds* over an :const:`AF_UNIX` socket *sock*.
    The *fds* parameter is a sequence of file descriptors.
-   Consult :meth:`sendmsg` for the documentation of these parameters.
+   Consult :meth:`~socket.sendmsg` for the documentation of these parameters.

    .. availability:: Unix, Windows, not Emscripten, not WASI.